ddeutils/ddedocs/docs/services/azure/batch/az-ba-auto-scalable.md

-# Azure Batch: _Auto Scalable_
+# Auto Scalable

 **Autoscale** is not (currently) intended as a sub 1M response to changes but rather to adjust the size of your pool gradually as you run a workload.

 !!! quote

-    The Batch uses your formula to determine the target number of compute nodes in the pool for the next interval of processing.
+    **Batch** uses your formula to determine the target number of compute nodes in the pool for the next interval of processing.

 Since we only evaluate the formula every ~15m it is not like your pool is going to immediately respond to new task pressure if left to its own devices.
 On the